 The filter’s built-in sensor measures actual air flow and usage — then passes that information along to the app.
 The app also makes it easy to order replacement filters — it remembers the size of filter you need, and will show you where you can purchase a replacement.
 You can choose to opt in to specific notifications about filter performance and when your outdoor air quality (based on your location) is poor.
 The app offers tips on how to improve air quality in your house.
 Last, the app also works with an indoor air quality monitor (sold separately) so you can gain a deeper understanding of the air quality inside your home.

-As 3M’s Amanda Dauphinais said in the company’s press release, “The Filtrete Smart Air Filter takes the guesswork out” of replacing HVAC air filters.
+As 3M Filtrete’s Global Business Unit Manager, Amanda Dauphinais, said in the CES announcement, “The Filtrete Smart Air Filter takes the guesswork out” of replacing HVAC air filters.

 Technology focus: Bluetooth Low Energy (BLE)

 The most complex piece of the project was architecting a communication protocol that would allow the filter’s sensor to pass data to the phone and Filtrete Smart App.
 The product required a system in which data is transmitted regularly by the filter sensor, captured by the phone, then processed by a 3M algorithm to determine when a filter needs to be replaced.